-The recipe today is very simple.
-Three main steps, parboiling, braising and caramelizing together impart superior flavor and increase visual appeal.
+This recipe is very simple.
+Three main steps, parboiling, braising and caramelising together impart superior flavor and increase visual appeal.

 Once you master the basic, you can add other ingredients to layer the flavors.
 The matched ingredients are spring onion, garlic, dry chili, bay leaf and cinnamon sticks.

-- 1/2 tablespoon dark soy sauce (for coloring, optional)
+- 1/2 tablespoon dark soy sauce for colouring, optional

-- Parboiling — Bring water to a boil in a sauce pan.
-Put pork into saucepan and boil for 5 minutes.
+Parboiling — Bring water to a boil in a saucepan.
+Put the pork into the saucepan and boil for 5 minutes.
 Discard the hot water and wash the gunk off the pork with cold water.

-- Braising — Place pork belly, soy sauce, dark soy sauce, rice wine, ginger, sugar and star anise in the sauce pan.
-Add water to barely cover meat.
-Lower heat to a simmer, cover with a lid, and continue braising for about 60 minutes.
+Braising — Place pork belly, soy sauce, dark soy sauce, rice wine, ginger, sugar and star anise in the saucepan.
+Add water to barely cover the meat.
+Lower heat to a simmer, cover with a lid and continue braising for about 60 minutes.

-- Caramelizing — turn to high heat, take the cover off and let liquid evaporate and thicken.
+Caramelising — turn to high heat, remove the cover, and let the liquid evaporate and thicken.
 Turn and mix the pork to make sure the meat is covered evenly.
 You should end up with a thick, glistening sauce that covers the tender pork belly.